sirkhancision/dotfiles/DOTMAN_README.md

 ### To add new files to dotman:

-1. Create the file or directory within the path pointed to by the `REPO_DIR` variable
+1. Create the file or directory within the path pointed to by the `REPO_DIR` variable (e.g. `~/dotfiles`)

-2. Put its name and relative path (relative to `REPO_DIR`) as a new line in the arary `FILES` (the order doesn't matter)
+2. Put its name and path as a new line in `dotman_files`

-   - If it's in `.config` or `.local/bin`, you don't need to add it manually
+   - If it's a directory, everything inside it will be linked, so something like `~/.config` will link every file and directory inside `~/.config`

 3. You'll probably want to link the new file to its path outside of `REPO_DIR`, (e.g. link `REPO_DIR/.config/i3` to `~/.config/i3`), so: